cortexlabs/cortex/CONTRIBUTING.md

 Thank you for your interest in contributing to Cortex!

-## Report a bug or share feedback
+## Report a bug, request a feature, or share feedback

 Please let us know via [email](mailto:hello@cortex.dev), [chat](https://gitter.im/cortexlabs/cortex), or [issues](https://github.com/cortexlabs/cortex/issues).

 ## Add an example

 We're always excited to see cool models deployed with Cortex.
-Please check out our [examples](examples) and feel free to add new ones by submitting a pull request.
+Please check out our [examples](examples) and feel free to add a one by submitting a pull request.

 ## Implement a feature